Optional Character Classes (Barbarian & Warlock)

 Initial weapon and non-weapon slots are the same as any warrior.
 Proficiency progression is the same as Rangers and Paladins.
 Although not trained to be specialised in weapons use, because of their many skills, they may at 1st level use specialised attacks per round for the same cost (weapon expertise) and may advance to a de facto specialisation at 3rd level (with partial specialisation).
 Thereafter they can learn Weapon Mastery, costing two slots, which thusly cannot be achieved until reaching 9th level.

 Barbarians start play as both Punching and Wrestling specialists, which only costs one weapon proficiency slot (for both).
 They must also be proficient with at least two tribal weapons.
-At first level Barbarians gain as a bonus, without any cost, the non-weapon proficiencies of Survival and Jumping, but never begin play knowing how to read or write.
+At first level Barbarians gain as a bonus, without any cost, the non-weapon proficiencies of Danger Sense, Jumping, and Survival, but never begin play knowing how to read or write.
 They are required to take Endurance as one of their initial proficiency skills.
 Recommended: Animal Handling, Blind Fighting, Direction Sense, Fire Building, Hunting, Healing, Riding (Land-Based), Running, Set Snares, Tracking, Weather Sense.

 Any, but must include two melee weapons used by their tribe including Hand or Battle axe, Harpoon, Spear, Bastard Sword, Club, or Knife/Dagger.
 Horse tribe Barbarians must also learn the use of a Composite Short Bow.